Saulteaux- Sault Ste. Marie

 - Sault Stryders (running club)

-- Local 2 News link for Sault Ste.
+- Soo Today.com for Sault Ste.
 Marie’s on-line up-to-the-minute news

 Current Saulteaux Voyageur Trail Club Executive: